code-distortion/adapt/README.md

     …
 }

-// you can then use the databases somewhere inside a test DB::connection('primary-mysql')->select(…);
+// you can then use these databases somewhere inside a test DB::connection('primary-mysql')->select(…);
 DB::connection('secondary-mysql')->select(…);
 ```